greenlaw110/simple-webframework-benchmark/README.md

 The port `8080` might be different as per project setting.
 Please read the `README.md` file inside each project to check the exact port number.

+## What are we benchmarking

+This is a simple webframework benchmark.
+All framework testbed accept HTTP GET request to `/` and respond with text `Hello World!`.

+For comprehensive webframework benchmark, one should refer to https://www.techempower.com/benchmarks/

 ## Benchmark details